top of page

 Read this

-Where was the bird?
+Where is the bird?

 Did you have to go back and read it again?

-Each sentence requires a new image which makes your brain work harder to reengage and understand.
+Each sentence requires a new image which makes your brain work harder to re-engage and understand.

 Your job as a writer is to make it easy for your reader to understand.